poonamsaini/chocolatey/README.md

 Chocolatey installs desktop apps without having to click through an interminable number of installation windows.

 STEPS TO INSTALL CHOCOLATEY -

 1. Go to https://chocolatey.org.
 Click on Install Chocolatey Now.
-2. There are two ways of installing-
+2. There are two ways of installing
 a) USING POWER SHELL
 	i) Open powershell in administration mode.
           -Type powershell in search and right click and select run as administrator.
                             OR
                -Type powershell in search and press ctrl+shift+enter. ii) Paste
           iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex
           and hit enter.